HenryXi/mybatis/generator/etc/mybatis generator return id after insert.md

 # MyBatis generator return id after insert
-MyBatis generator support returning id after inserting record.
-If you do not know how to use MyBatis generator you can click [here](http://www.henryxi.com/use-idea-mybatis-plugin-generate-mapper-files).
+In this blog I will show you how to generate mapper that can return auto increase id after inserting.If you do not know how to use MyBatis generator you can click [here](http://www.henryxi.com/use-idea-mybatis-plugin-generate-mapper-files).
 You can also maven plugin or other ways to generate mapper xml file and model class.
-In this blog I will show you how to generate mapper that can return auto increase id after inserting.

 **project structure**